Because it includes essential information for you, please read this whole leaflet very carefully before beginning to use this medication. Thank you.

 - Heavy bleeding that does not stop, such as soaking two sanitary pads each hour for more than two hours.

 - A fever that is not breaking for more than four hours and has a temperature of 38 degrees Celsius or higher

-- A fever that is accompanied by a rash that is red, scaly, and broad, with blisters and lumps beneath the skin.
+- A fever is accompanied by a red, scaly, and broad rash, with blisters and lumps beneath the skin.
 In most cases, the symptoms manifest themselves when the therapy is first started (acute generalized exanthematous pustulosis, frequency: not known)